sharjeel3/evergreen-interview-notes/dotnet-csharp/01-value-vs-reference-types.md

 ## Why this matters

-This is **the #1 most common C# interview question**.
+This is **the #1 most common C# interview question** because it reveals whether you understand the fundamental architecture of the .NET runtime.

-Understanding value vs reference types is essential because it affects:
+Understanding value vs reference types is essential because:

+**Memory implications:** Every time you create an object, pass a parameter, or return a value, the runtime makes decisions about where to allocate memory (stack vs heap).
+Understanding this distinction helps you:
+- Debug mysterious bugs where changes to variables don't persist
+- Predict and optimize memory usage patterns
+- Avoid performance pitfalls in tight loops
-- How data is stored (stack vs heap)
+- Design efficient data structures

+**Performance impact:** The difference between stack and heap allocation can be 10-100x in performance.
+Stack allocation is nearly free (just moving a pointer), while heap allocation requires coordination with the garbage collector, potential memory zeroing, and eventual cleanup.

+**Boxing penalties:** Without understanding this concept, you might unknowingly write code that boxes value types thousands of times per second, creating massive GC pressure and degrading application performance by orders of magnitude.

+**Interview assessment:** When interviewers ask about value vs reference types, they're really testing:
+- Do you understand memory management fundamentals?
+- Can you explain complex concepts clearly?
-- How data is passed to methods (copy vs reference)
+- Do you know when to use structs vs classes?
-- Performance characteristics
-- When boxing/unboxing occurs

-Interviewers use this to assess if you understand how .NET actually works under the hood.
+- Can you predict how code will behave at runtime?
+- Do you understand the performance implications of your design choices?

+This knowledge separates developers who just write code from engineers who understand how their code executes on the machine.

 ---